 There are hikes for everyone at the Grand Canyon.
 We did 1.5 miles of the Bright Angel Trail, covered in ice and snow, without any winter hiking gear and boy did we learn a lot.
 We also did 2 miles of the Rim Trail (ending at Maricopa lookout, which was absolutely spectacular).

 The Bright Angel Trail was a little more strenuous since we going down and back up the Canyon.
 The rim trail was much easier and we got to see so many cool lookout points.
 If you’re unsure which trails might be best for you with the amount of time you have, make sure to stop by your concierge for a map and some suggestions.
 We did both of these hikes in one day.
 Check out my post all about our hikes here.

-Hiking Tips for the Bright Angel Trail
+Hiking Tips for the Bright Angel Trail in Winter

 - Make sure you are in good enough physical health for the hike back; the hike down is easy, the hike back is entirely uphill

 - Wear layers.
 We were freezing on the way down, but down to jeans and t-shirts on the way back up because it was so strenuous.

 - Bring plenty of water and snacks.
 Eat and drink a little bit every time you take a break.
 You might not feel thirsty or hungry, but your body will need it.

 - There’s a rest house with bathrooms at the 1.5-mile mark.
 For guys, it’s fine.
 For women, it presents a bit of a challenge especially if you have on lots of clothes.
 They are essentially really old toilet seats over a deep hole.
 No toilet paper.
 Also, the stairs up to the toilets were steep and, for us, covered in ice.
 Even though it was not the ideal bathroom, it was nice to have the option.